Bureau of Admin Services

 The Correctional Investigation Unit is comprised of a Sergeant, two intelligence deputies, two K-9 deputies, and a crime analyst.

-JBCT Unit consist of two deputies, supervised by the Classification Sergeant.
+JBCT Unit consists of two deputies, supervised by the Classification Sergeant.
 The Jail-Based Competency Treatment is a program designed to address the needs of individuals who are deemed incompetent to stand trial (IST) due to serious mental illnesses.
 Patients within the JBCT program work with counselors and psychologists to restore their competency.
 The goal is to help them understand legal proceedings and actively participate in their defense.

-Administrative Sergeant:
+Administrative Sergeant

 The Administrative Sergeant is responsible for the supervision of the Title 15 and PREA deputy.
 The Administrative Sergeant also is responsible for Detention Policy and Procedures, reviewing grievances, incarcerated person disciplinary appeal grievances, and other administrative duties.

-Comprised of a Deputy, supervised by the Administrative Sergeant, who coordinates with the Facility Operations Sergeants to gather necessary documents required for BSCC inspections, scheduling inspections, and other compliance related duties.
+• Title 15 Compliance: A Deputy supervised by the Administrative Sergeant coordinates with Facility Operations Sergeants to gather documents required for BSCC inspections, scheduling inspections, and other compliance duties.

-The Unit comprises of a Sergeant, Deputy, and a CSO.
+The Unit comprises a Sergeant, Deputy, and a CSO.
 Responsible for the scheduling of staff, managing vacations, shift changes, and other duties.